-to hire a support person or an interpreter; accessible travel; sign language interpretation; CART captioning; additional breaks; note taking; assistive devices; Braille materials; soft copies of documents; large print.
+to hire a support person or an interpreter; sign language interpretation; CART captioning; additional breaks; note taking; assistive devices.

 - Be transparent about the workshop budget and its limitations.
 If you are unable to provide reasonable accommodations, discuss it with the participant and be creative in how to address the access need within your constraints.
 Do not rescind the invitation or request the person attend without their required reasonable accommodations. - Ask participants if they have any access needs well in advance of the workshop and throughout the workshop. - Solicit access needs as part of the initial invitation and ensure participants know how to make such requests.
 Include contact information for participants to request further information on accessibility and to request reasonable accommodations.
 For example, "For questions about accessibility and to request reasonable accommodations, please contact..." - At the start of each new workshop day, give participants an opportunity to share any changes in their access needs.
 For example, "Before we get started for the day, I want to take a moment to ask if anyone has any access needs they would like to share to make today more accessible to them."
-Participants should be able to make such requests privately with the facilitators, if they prefer. - Remind participants who use screen readers to bring their computers, chargers, and any other accessibility devices with them to the workshop.
-If possible, have devices available to loan participants during the workshop.
-Ensure that there are plug points available for participants to plug in their computers or accessibility devices during the workshop.
+Participants should be able to make such requests privately with the facilitators, if they prefer.